Mohit505Git/Play-with-Tello/Apriltag guided Landing | Tello/Readme.md

 4) Finally here you have the position of the robot with respect to the tag.

 ## Landing the tello
-Once we have the position of the drone as explained above, we can now use the tag as the landing pad.
+Once we have the position of the drone, as explained above, we can now use the tag as the landing pad.

 ### Prerequisites and Installing
 You need to have the followings installed on your system.